-November: Light Up Louisville is the official kick-off of the holiday season in the Ville.
+Light Up Louisville is the official kick-off of the holiday season in the Ville.
 It takes place on the day after Thanksgiving when Santa and our mayor plug in the lights to illuminate the giant tree and decorations in downtown Louisville!
 There are fireworks and photo opportunities with Santa.
-Prior to the light up moment, enjoy the Lots of Lights parade and activities for kids.
+Prior to the light-up moment, enjoy the Lots of Lights parade and activities for kids.

-December: Great holiday events are plentiful in Louisville and Southern Indiana.
-We publish a giant list of events in early November, so be sure to watch for it.
+Great holiday events are plentiful in Louisville and Southern Indiana.
+We publish a giant list of events in early November, so be sure to watch for it to be updated.
 For a little something different, check out Christmastide, 1816 at Locust Grove.
 First Person Interpreters recreate an 1816 Croghan family holiday party in the historic home.
 Historic artisans demonstrate their trades, give hands-on experiences, and sell their wares for a unique holiday shopping experience.
 Children’s activities are also offered.
 This event typically occurs on the first Saturday of December, but keep an eye on their Facebook page for updates.